 4. Grade reduction (including assignment of a failing grade);

 5. Dropped from the course for the current semester;

 6. Suspension from the College of Pharmacy and Health Sciences for a stated period of time;

-7. Suspension from the College of Pharmacy and Health Sciences in which case re-admittance, if any, is governed by the procedures set forth in the College of Pharmacy and Health Sciences Student Handbook;
+7. Suspension from the College of Pharmacy and Health Sciences in which case re-admittance, if any, is governed by the Student Affairs Officer in consulation with the Honor Code Committee.

 8. Being dropped from the College of Pharmacy and Health Sciences.

--Additional policies and procedures regarding probation, suspension, and dropped students may be found in the College of Pharmacy and Health Sciences Student Handbook and the Drake Student Handbook.
+-Additional policies and procedures regarding probation, suspension, and dropped students may be found in the student's respective CPHS program handbook.

 - The penalty will vary from incident to incident, depending upon all of the following: